 Says Brooks, "I would advise at any studio, regardless of price, to check the portfolio of the artist to make sure he or she has the skill for the piercing and can give you proper aftercare."

 It's vital to keep the area clean to promote proper healing.
-Green advises you "wash the area with warm water and antibacterial soap two times a day."
-All of our experts agree that you can also use a saline solution which can help in the healing process as well.
+All of our experts agree that you should use a saline solution, which can help in the healing process as well.

 For best results, avoid sleeping on your anti-tragus piercing, advises Brooks.
 Lorusso says never to touch, twist, or move your piercing.
 "You're also going to want to hold off on wearing air pods or headphones for at least six months," she says.